 American Flagfish loves to eat algae and they make quick work of hair algae.
 So many people used these fish as a way to keep algae down in your aquarium.

-They will nip and eat other plants in your aquarium so make sure you have plenty of vegetation for them to eat and supplement their diet with algae tablets.
+They will nip and eat other plants in your aquarium so make sure you have plenty of vegetation for them to eat and supplement their diet with algae tablet.
+We buy ours from Chewy.com as we find them great value for money and they offer fast delivery.
 This will reduce the number of plants they eat in your tank.

 American Flagfish are perfect for community aquariums, planted aquariums, cool-water aquariums.
 Ensure you provide plenty of plants and shaded areas.
 They also need a gentle flow of water throughout the tank, not too much as they come from slow-moving streams and marshes in the wild.